Frog and Toad Are Friends: The Letter

 While coming by Toad's house for a friendly visit, Frog notices Toad looking sad.
 Toad explains that it is the time when he has to wait for the mail because he never gets any mail.
 Feeling sad for his friend, Frog goes home, writes a letter addressed to Toad, and asks a snail to deliver the letter to Toad's house.
 Returning to Toad's house, Frog tries to convince Toad to try again at waiting for the mail, but ends up waiting for it himself.
 When Toad asks why, Frog mentions the letter and describes what he wrote in it, which cheers up Toad enough to wait for the letter.
 It takes four days for the snail to reach Toad's house, but he eventually arrives with Toad's letter, and Toad is very happy to know that receiving the letter was worth the wait.

 Reception

-Kirkus Reviews stated that Frog and Toad are Friends "(does) for friendship something of what Little Bear does for kinship."
+Kirkus Reviews stated that Frog and Toad are Friends "(does) for friendship something of what Little Bear does for kinship".

-It was a Caldecott Honor Book, or runner-up for the American Library Association Caldecott Medal, which recognizes the year's best illustration in an American children's picture book.
+It was a Caldecott Honor book, which recognizes the year's best illustration in an American children's picture book, and was a finalist for the 1980 National Book Award for Children's Books in the paperback category.

-School Library Journal included the book at #15 on their Top 100 Picture Books list in 2012.
+School Library Journal included the book at #15 on their "Top 100 Picture Books" list in 2012.